Collegelands

 The development has been created through a partnership between Glasgow City Council and Watkin Dawn Group.
-The city's economy was impacted by over £80million during the first phase of Collegelands, as over 400 construction jobs were created.

 This development comprises 588 student study bedrooms including 565 en-suite bedrooms and 23 self-contained studio flats over nine storeys, with some ground floor retail units.
 Within the buildings footmark two courtyards were formed.
 It is situated on Havannah Street.
 Collegelands accommodates over 400 undergraduate and postgraduate University of Strathclyde students.

 The facility is managed by Fresh Student Living which houses over 12,000 students in over 40 university and college locations across the UK.

 The development has attracted criticism from commentators for its unremarkable construction style in an area of high local aesthetic and historic value.